YentlHendrickx/SeleniumScraper/README.md

 # C#.NET Selenium Scraper

-A Selenium based web srcaper using C#.NET, created for the DevOps course at Thomas More Geel
+A Selenium based web srcaper using C#.NET, created for the DevOps course at Thomas More Geel.

 ## Installation